stephquinn/final-project-stephquinn/README.md

 5/5 update:

+I didn't manage to change the date format so I could get the results in the two tables on my detail page to display in reverse chronological order.
+I commented out the code I tried in my aggregates.py file.

 reverse chron tables for inspections and actions - why do I seemingly not have actual reverse chron order? are my dates not actually in date format or something? put totals of inspections and actions at the top then there could be a second detail page showing ALL the inspections for the county or ALL the actions for the county